Vindonissa Legionary Trail

 Roman Sites

 The heavily fortified West Gate was the most important at Vindonissa because it linked the camp to the major highways.
 The civil settlement was situated in front of this gate and was home to craftsmen, merchants and relatives of the legionaries.
-The Western Gate can be visited without museum admission.
+The West Gate can be visited without museum admission.

 A legionary camp had four camp gates (portae), through which the two main roads led into the camp: the front gate (porta praetoria), the rear gate (porta decumana) and the two side gates (portae principales).
 The West Gate at Vindonissa was much more elaborately designed than the North and South Gate, featuring two large polygonal side towers.
 This was due to its position: it was here that the main roads from Gaul, Italy and Germania led into the camp.